lancedb/vectordb-recipes/tutorials/Agentic_RAG/README.md

 ## Google Colab Walkthrough
 For a detailed, interactive walkthrough of this implementation, you can explore the Google Colab notebook provided below.
-This notebook includes support for Gradio, making it easier to create UIs for your machine-learning models, ensuring a more interactive and user-friendly experience.
+This notebook includes support for ***Gradio***, making it easier to create UIs for your machine-learning models, ensuring a more interactive and user-friendly experience.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lancedb/vectordb-recipes/blob/main/tutorials/Agentic+RAG/main.ipynb)